GavinPHR/GavinPHR.github.io/index.md

 Computer science undergraduate in <a href="https://www.ed.ac.uk/informatics" target="_blank">School of Informatics, the University of Edinburgh</a>.
 Currently averaging 84% and expected to graduate in 2021.

 ### Current Highlight:
 Working full-time to improve the newly combined course <a href="http://www.drps.ed.ac.uk/19-20/dpt/cxinfr08025.htm" target="_blank">Informatics 1 - Introduction to Computation</a> in which we introduce propositional logic, finite state machines, and functional programming.

 I am producing materials including <a href="notes.pdf">course notes</a> and <a href="sheet.pdf">tutorial sheets</a>.
 They are aimed at students without any prior knowledge in the field of computer science.

 I am also investigating different technological solutions (Jupyter Notebook, repl.it, and HaSchool) that assist in programming teaching.

 If you think you have something to contribute to this course, don't hesitate to contact me.

 ### Contacts:
 Email: <a href="mailto:hpeng2@ed.ac.uk" target="_blank">hpeng2@ed.ac.uk</a>

 I reply to emails fairly quickly (that is, much quicker than average).

+<a href="https://github.com/GavinPHR" target="_blank">GitHub</a> &ngsp; &ngsp; &ngsp; <a href="https://www.facebook.com/gavin.peng.98" target="_blank">Facebook</a>
 ### Work Experience

 * Teaching Support, <a href="https://www.ed.ac.uk/informatics" target="_blank">School of Informatics, the University of Edinburgh</a>